-The Company is a venture issuer and, as such, is not required to certify the design and evaluation of the issuer's DC&P and ICFR and has not completed such an evaluation.
+The Company is a venture issuer and, as such, is not required to certify the design and evaluation of the issuer's DC&P and ICFR.
+While the Company has not completed such an evaluation, management has contracted an independent expert to review its DC&P and ICFR.
+Management expects this review to be completed during the Q3.
 The inherent limitations on the ability of the Chief Executive Officer and the Chief Financial Officer to design and implement, on a cost effective basis, DC&P and ICFR for the Company may result in additional risks to the quality, reliability, transparency and timeliness of interim and annual filing and other reports provided under securities legislation.